Explore My City Guest Blogger Sol Solntze from Kidding Herself

 The sights you will drift past include Red Square, St Basil’s and the Kremlin (again), but also a former chocolate factory turned trendy arts centre, a giant statue of Peter the Great, the tallest skyscrapers in Europe, more cathedrals and monasteries, and Gorky Park.

-You can get off the boat at Gorky Park, and you probably should as it is a fun place to hang out for families these days with formal flower filled gardens, but also boating lakes, playgrounds, places to hire bikes and other pedalled transportation, a small fun fair, a beach volleyball court and an urban beach (both with actual sand), a fountain which dances to classical music, lots of cafes, restaurants and ice cream kiosks, and a modern art gallery.
+You can get off the boat at Gorky Park, and you probably should as it is a fun place to hang out for families in Moscow with formal flower-filled gardens, but also boating lakes, playgrounds, places to hire bikes and other pedalled transportation, a small funfair, a beach volleyball court and an urban beach (both with actual sand), a fountain which dances to classical music, lots of cafes, restaurants and ice cream kiosks, and a modern art gallery.

 In winter Gorky Park also has an ice rink, and it’s huge.
 None of your rectangular sheets of ice – they turn the paths into a giant skating labyrinth.
 You can hire skates and someone to show you how to do it, and when you are tired, you can rest up with refreshments bought from the cafe kiosks which line the route.